jtamames/SqueezeMeta/README.md

 ## 6. Using external databases for functional annotation
 Version 1.0 implements the possibility of using one or several user-provided databases for functional annotation.
-This is invoked using the *--extdb* option.
+This is invoked using the *-extdb* option.
 Please refer to the manual for details.

 ## 7. Extra sensitive detection of ORFs
-Version 1.0 implements the *-D* option (*doublepass*), that attempts to provide a more sensitive ORF detection by combining the Prodigal prediction with a BlastX search on parts of the contigs where no ORFs were predicted, or where predicted ORFs did not match anything in the taxonomic and functional databases.
+Version 1.0 implements the *--D* option (*doublepass*), that attempts to provide a more sensitive ORF detection by combining the Prodigal prediction with a BlastX search on parts of the contigs where no ORFs were predicted, or where predicted ORFs did not match anything in the taxonomic and functional databases.

 ## 8. Testing SqueezeMeta
 The *download_databases.pl* and *make_databases.pl* scripts also download two datasets for testing that the program is running correctly.
 Assuming either was run with the directory `<datapath>` as its target the test run can be executed with

-`cd <datapath>`
+`cd <datapath/test>`
 `SqueezeMeta.pl -m coassembly -p Hadza -s test.samples -f raw`

 Alternatively, `-m sequential` or `-m merged` can be used.